 What is Tofu Katsu?

-t’s a vegetarian-friendly fried tofu dish that is perfect for a healthy and satisfying lunch or dinner meal.
-It can be served with steamed rice, tossed noodles, or used as a crispy protein for sandwiches or burgers.
+It's a vegetarian-friendly fried tofu dish that is perfect for a healthy and satisfying lunch or dinner meal.
+It can be served with steamed rice or tossed noodles or used as a crispy protein for sandwiches or burgers.

 Try this easy tofu recipe at home and enjoy a delicious meal just like eating in a favorite Asian restaurant!